HL7/US-Core/input/pagecontent/general-guidance.md

 ### Representing Entered in Error Information

-Clinical information that has been entered-in-error in the patient's record needs to be represented by the FHIR Server in a way so that Clients can expose the corrected information to their end users.
+Clinical information that has been entered in error in the patient's record needs to be represented by the FHIR Server in a way so that Clients can expose the corrected information to their end users.

 **Server Recommendations:**
 - A FHIR Server should not delete resources.
 - A FHIR server should update the appropriate resource status to `entered-in-error` or `inactive`.
 - A FHIR Server should allow these resources to be searchable by client applications.
 - If the FHIR server has updated the resource status to `entered-in-error`:
     -  For *patient facing* applications, A FHIR Server should remove the contents of resource leaving only an id and status.
 Note this typically will not be conformant with the US Core or FHIR StructureDefinitions.
-    - For *provider facing* applications,  the content may be supplied with content and additional detail (such as the reason for the status change) that the patient viewing system would typically not have access to.
+    - For *provider-facing* applications,  the content may be supplied with content and additional detail (such as the reason for the status change) that the patient viewing system would typically not have access to.

 ### Representing Deleted Information

 A FHIR Server should not delete records.
-If a system supports deletion of records, they should refer to the [Deletion Safety Checks] in the
+If a system supports the deletion of records, they should refer to the [Deletion Safety Checks] in the FHIR specification.
-FHIR specification.

 ### Narrative

 The [US Core CarePlan Profile] requires a narrative summary of the patient assessment and plan of treatment.
-However, *any* US Core Profile may include a human-readable narrative that contains a summary of the resource and may be used to represent the content of the resource to a human.
-For further guidance, refer the [Narrative documentation] in the FHIR Specification.
+However, *any* US Core Profile may include a human-readable narrative containing a summary of the resource and may be used to represent the resource's content to a human.
+For further guidance, refer to the [Narrative documentation] in the FHIR Specification.

 ### Language Support

-There is a basic need be able to access records in your language, and the data provider should do their best to translate (safely) to the language being requested.
+There is a basic need to access records in your language, and the data provider should do their best to translate (safely) to the requested language.
 Understanding that this will be variably complete depending on the nature of the record.
-For example translating the following elements is relatively straightforward:
+For example, translating the following elements is relatively straightforward:

 - `Coding.display`
 - Generated narrative
 - `Attachment.title`

-The following guidelines outline how to request and return a resource in the requested language.
+The following guidelines outline requesting and returning a resource in the requested language.

 * Clients MAY request language/locale using the http [`Accept-Language`] header.
 * Servers should make reasonable efforts to translate what can be safely translated.
-* Servers should populate the Resource's `language` element with a code which is based on the underlying language of record, *not* the requested language.
+* Servers should populate the Resource's `language` element with a code that is based on the underlying language of record, *not* the requested language.
-    * Using the <http://hl7.org/fhir/StructureDefinition/language> extension when the language of a display, etc is known to be different to the stated (or inferred) language.
+    * Using the <http://hl7.org/fhir/StructureDefinition/language> extension when the language of a display, etc, is known to be different from the stated (or inferred) language.

       Example
       ~~~